vaginessa/ownsec/README.md

 #### 1. What is this?

-- Install scripts setup for: https://github.com/alphaaurigae/ITSEC-Install-Scripts-ORIG/tree/ownsec-16.04_XFCE
+- Install lots of IT-Sec related apps with dependencies

-- A user environment setup on Xubuntu 16.04 - in this case as a pentest distro
+- Setup the user environment on Xubuntu 16.04

-- Probably a nice template for similar setups
+> Probably a nice template for similar setups

 XFCE/Menu teaser
 ![menu](https://i.imgur.com/YrUN4EW.png)